 Research completed by JM Chan, EB Rimm and GA Colditz shows that weight is directly related to type 2 diabetes.
 Their research showed females with a BMI over 35 had a 93.2% chance of developing type 2.
 Males with a BMI over 35 have a 42.1% chance of developing diabetes.
 (Their data was adult age adjusted.
 There is no current data for children.)

 Children with Type 2 Diabetes

 America’s obesity crises is not getting better.
-More and more children are being diagnosed with Type 2 diabetes.
+More and more children are being diagnosed with type 2 diabetes.
 Unfortunately, the typical variety of medications for non-insulin dependent diabetes is NOT approved for children.
+Many of these children as diagnosed while in the hospital.
 Most of these kids are placed on insulin.
 That makes it difficult to distinguish between Type 1 and Type 2 in kids.
 There are specific blood tests used by medical professionals to determine if it is type 1 or type 2.

 If your immediate family has type 2 diabetes, their children are at a higher risk for problems.
+Part of the problem is genetic, but the lifestyle they learn from their parents triggers many health problems.
 Kids that are diagnosed with high blood sugar are usually placed on insulin to treat it.
 Kid’s blood sugars can go up and down for no apparent reason.
 For example: if their grown hormone increases during puberty, and their pancreas is overworked, their blood sugars may go up.